Parent guide

 Look for repeating mistake patterns, not single bad results.

-A weak Maths foundation rarely announces itself with a clear "fail" in early years.
-School topics are usually broken into short chapters, and a student can collect enough marks on the easier questions to make the report look fine.
-The weakness only becomes obvious when topics start combining: algebra plus geometry, fractions inside equations, word questions that need interpretation.
+A weak Maths foundation rarely announces itself with a clear fail in early years.
+School chapters are short, and a student can collect enough marks on the easier questions to make the report look acceptable.
+The weakness only becomes visible when topics start combining: algebra inside geometry, fractions inside equations, word problems that need two or three steps to interpret.

-The earlier a parent can name the weak step, the smaller the repair.
+The earlier a parent names the weak step, the smaller the repair.
 Year 7 to Year 9 is the window.
-By Year 10 the pace picks up; by Year 11 it is rescue mode.
+By Year 10 the pace picks up sharply.
+By Year 11 it is recovery mode, which is harder and more stressful for everyone.

 Spot weak Maths foundation before exam year visual